tsgates/arch-wiki-markdown/wiki/Mouse_Polling_Rate.md

 If you have invested in a high resolution mouse, adjusting the USB polling rate is a common trick to utilise the added precision it brings.
 The polling rate (or report rate) determines how often the mouse sends information to your computer.
-Measured in Hz, this setting equates to lag time (in ms).
+Measured in Hertz (Hz), this setting equates to lag time (in ms).

-By default, the USB polling rate is set at 125hz.
+By default, the USB polling rate is set at 125 Hz.
 The table below represents combinations of Hz values and their corresponding delay time:

   Hz     ms